Lab-Astek/Planificator/README.md

 It also comes with an admin interface, allowing Lab Astek referents to easily manage all Asteks

-Maybe is it the end of the old Sunday-Excel epoch..?
-Maybe are we in Epitech, the IT innovation school?
-Who nose.
+Maybe is it the end of the old Sunday-Excels epoch..?
+Maybe are we at Epitech, the IT innovation school?
+Who NOSE.

 ___